 she/her/hers or they/them/theirs

-Lowellyn Sunga (She/Her or They/Them), who likes to be called “Low” resides in San Bruno, CA. She attended California State University, East Bay where she received her Bachelor’s Degree in Psychology.
+Lowellyn Sunga resides in San Bruno, CA with her partner.
 She has various years in customer service as well as administrative skills in her professional background.
 Her experience with a life-changing event a few years ago allowed her to look at the world through a different lens.
 She realized that she wanted to give back to her community and help people in any way possible.
 She works at the San Mateo Country Pride Center as an Administrative Specialist where she can interact with visitors and guests with her easy-going personality.
 As part of the LGBTQ+ community, she is extremely excited to get to know folks of all ages that walk into the Pride Center.
 During her free time, she enjoys listening to all types of music and spending time with her family and friends.

 Youth Program Coordinator

 Community Outreach Coordinator